 - 15. High agreeableness is always a personality trait sought in job candidates.
 (False) - 16.
 The Myers-Briggs Type Indicator is a very effective employee selection tool.
 (False) - 17.
-The MBTI classifies individuals on the basis of types, not traits.
-(True) - 18.
-Positive affective people are absent from work less often.
+The Myers-Briggs Type Indicator classifies individuals on the basis of types, not traits.

+18. Positive affective people are absent from work less often.

-19. One tip to remember in working with people with negative affectivity is that you can change someone's personality with relative ease.
+19. One tip to remember when working with people with negative affectivity is that you can change someone's personality with relative ease.